-Immigration is a hot button issue in America.
 The national debate currently ongoing and fueled by the policies of the Trump Administration primarily frames immigration as a border issue.
-According to a Population Reference Bureau report, "Immigration and America's Black Population," the number of foreign-born U.S. Blacks increased from 125,000 in 1960 to 2,815,000 in 2005.
+According to a Population Reference Bureau report, “Immigration and America’s Black Population,” the number of foreign-born U.S. Blacks increased from 125,000 in 1960 to 2,815,000 in 2005.
 Additionally about two-thirds of foreign-born Black people are from the Caribbean and Latin America.
 As a country and a city which is steadily transforming to “majority minority,” immigration issues must be discussed holistically in all levels of society, as it primarily affects the future of the country.
 The Black Institute aims to address issues faced by black immigrants through research, legal services, and on-the-ground support.